-$$\theta_i = 1 + \beta_i / w_i$$
+$$\theta_i = 1 + \beta_i / w_i.$$

 The own-price and cross-price elasticities are the central objects of our empirical analysis.
 With the former, we can predict the change in the quantity demanded for any given commodity following a VAT increase.
-With the latter, it is possible to assess the degree of substitution patterns among consumption goods and services as their price changes following the indirect tax reform.
+With the latter, it is possible to assess the degree of substitution patterns among consumption goods and services as their prices change following the indirect tax reform.

-The above demand elasticities can be used to compute the change in real consumption expenditure following an increase in VAT.
-The impact of the varying household welfare aggregate (here consumption expenditure) can then be traced on poverty incidence and inequality.
-This methodology follows Newhouse and Zakharova (2007), by focusing only on the first-order effects of the price changes on household welfare.
-Yet unlike Newhouse and Zakharova, our model incorporates potential consumption adjustments by households through our cross-price effects.
+The above demand elasticities can be used to compute the change in real consumption expenditure following an increase in VAT, according to the methodology outlined in the previous section.
+The impact of the varying household welfare aggregate (here real consumption expenditure) can then be traced on poverty incidence and inequality.
+Similar to Haq el al. (2008), our model incorporates the potential consumption adjustments by households through cross-price effects.
 However, we abstract from the potential impact of the VAT increases on final prices through firms' input adjustment, and from potential feedback effects through the government's budget.
 The effects of increasing the tax should therefore be viewed as an upper bound to the welfare changes brought about by rising prices.

-Table 1 below presents the main consumption categories in the data, as shares of total household expenditure.
+Table 1 presents the main consumption categories in the data, as shares of total household expenditure.
 The shares are reported by household expenditure quintiles, ranked from the poorest to the richest quintile.

-Overall, food has the highest spending category (27%), followed by transport and then communication spending.
-The share of the household budget spent on food declines with wealth, as the poorest 20% of the Lebanese population spend 35% of their budget on food while the richest 20% spend only 19%.
+Overall food has the highest spending category (27%), followed by transport and then communication spending.
+The share of the household budget spent on food declines with wealth, as the poorest 20% of the Lebanese population spend 35% of it budget on food while the richest 20% spend only 19%.
 Transport expenditure has a high share among the poor (almost 30% of the household budget) while the share of communication spending increases with wealth (Figure 1).